MariaTsantaki/FASMA-synthesis/README.md

 3) a table fits format (.spec).
 This is the format FASMA saves the output synthetic spectra if requested.

-FASMA assumes the wavelength is in Angstrom and that the spectrum has been corrected for radial velocity shifts.
-This is an example on how to correct for such [RV shifts](https://github.com/MariaTsantaki/RV_correction).
+**FASMA assumes the wavelength is in Angstrom and that the spectrum has been corrected for radial velocity shifts.** This is an example on how to correct for such [RV shifts](https://github.com/MariaTsantaki/RV_correction).
 We advice the use of the fits format as reading them is much faster than the text files.

 ## Input line lists

 1) `linelist.lst` -- the line list for the derivation of stellar parameters as tested in [Tsantaki et al. (2018)](https://ui.adsabs.harvard.edu/abs/2018MNRAS.473.5066T/abstract)
 2) `intervals.lst` -- the list of the spectral regions for the spectral synthesis
-3) `elements.lst` -- the line list for the derivation of the chemical abundances from [Adibekyan et al. (2015)](https://ui.adsabs.harvard.edu/abs/2015A%26A...583A..94A/abstract) and [Delgado-Mena et al. (2015)](https://www.aanda.org/articles/aa/abs/2014/02/aa21493-13/aa21493-13.html)
+3) `elements.lst` -- the line list for the derivation of the chemical abundances from [VALD](http://vald.astro.uu.se/)
-4) `intervals_elements.lst` the lines of the specific elements where the intervals are calculated
+4) `intervals_elements.lst` the lines of the specific elements where the intervals are calculated from [Adibekyan et al. (2015)](https://ui.adsabs.harvard.edu/abs/2015A%26A...583A..94A/abstract) and [Delgado-Mena et al. (2015)](https://www.aanda.org/articles/aa/abs/2014/02/aa21493-13/aa21493-13.html)

-The user can adapt the above files, such as adding more elements to the line lists.
+The user can adapt the above files (tab separated), such as adding more elements to the line lists.

 # Outputs

-The delivered stellar parameters are saved in the `synthresults.dat` and for the chemical abundances in the `synthresults_elements.dat`.
+**The delivered stellar parameters are saved in the `synthresults.dat` and for the chemical abundances in the `synthresults_elements.dat`.**

 For a set of parameters (Teff, logg, [M/H]), a model atmosphere is obtained by interpolating from the model grid.
 The model atmosphere is created in the `out.atm` file.
 It is a tabulated form of the basic physical properties (temperature, pressure, etc.) at each layer of the atmosphere.